sabourke/prefactor-1/docs/source/index.rst

 .. note::

     This documentation refers to the production version, intended for automated processing on CEP4/LTA sites.
-For the normal version, intended to be run by users, see [insert normal version url here].
+For the user version, intended to be run by users, see [insert user version url here].

 Introduction
 ------------